 Habitat for Humanity in Korea

 Habitat for Humanity began working in Korea with the construction of the first three houses in Yangju county, Gyeonggi province, in 1994.
 The program really took off after the 2001 Carter Work Project saw over 10,000 volunteers joining former U.S. President Jimmy Carter to build 136 homes over a week at multiple sites.
-HFH Korea supports projects and raises funds for disaster responses in the Asia-Pacific region.
-It has helped more than 44,000 families to build strength, stability and self-reliance and shelter in Korea and other parts of the world.
+Habitat Korea supports projects and raises funds for disaster responses in the Asia-Pacific region.
+In the ﬁnancial year ended June 30, 2016, more than 2,800 individuals have built strength, stability, self-reliance and shelter with Habitat in Korea and other parts of the world.

 The housing need in Korea

 In contrast to its poverty two generations ago, Korea and its people have created a unique prosperity.
 However, housing is not always affordable, particularly in the metropolitan area of the capital Seoul which houses half of the country’s population.
 Except for the wealthy, urban dwellers often live in cramped spaces.
 The rapidly ageing population also faces the prospects of living on their own in housing without adequate ventilation or insulation.

 Typically, Habitat Korea constructs multi-story residential buildings which promote mutual help among families living in close proximity as well as community cohesiveness.
 Such a design demonstrates an efficient use of construction materials and is suitable for volunteer builder participation.
 Habitat Korea also repairs the houses of vulnerable groups of people such as the elderly, disabled, and multi- cultural families.